You cannot copy content of this website, your IP is being recorded

 Fortunately, osteoarthritis can be treated early on.
 Once your specialist has diagnosed your chronic condition, they will give you a comprehensive treatment plan designed specifically for your unique situation.
 A combination of anti-inflammatory medications, physical therapy, and transcutaneous electrical nerve stimulation can all help to reduce symptoms and prevent complications associated with osteoarthritis.
 In more severe cases, procedures such as cortisone injections, lubrication injections, bone realignment, and joint replacement surgery may be necessary.

 For further information about Modern Pain Management, please give us a call anytime during our business hours.
 Our friendly medical staff would love to answer any of your questions and schedule you with one of our osteoarthritis specialists.
 Relieving this type of chronic pain can greatly improve your quality of life and help you get back to your normal everyday routine.
-If you’re experiencing symptoms of osteoarthritis, contact us or request an appointment online with our experts in Sugar Land and Houston, TX.
+For more information, please contact us or book an appointment online.
+We are conveniently located at 902 Frostwood Drive, Suite 235, Houston, TX 77024.
 We serve patients from Houston TX, Sugar Land TX, Pearland TX, Jersey Village TX, Missouri City TX, Stafford TX, and Richmond TX.
 Modern Pain Management looks forward to hearing from you soon!

 Our Locations